Katacc/Iostria/Iostria.md

 Many races hail from the phantasmal forest such as the Tabaxi, the Firbolgs, the wood elves, and the forest gnomes.
 Its total population is unknown but at least some thousands of creatures live there.

 A large problem in recent years has been that groups of bandits that hide in the trees in  the forest ambush lone travelers and merchants that walk on the Traveler’s path.
-(possible future campaign?)

 The phantasmal forest is said to be a magical place with many forest druids practicing their magic there, it's also said to be the home of the first mist walkers.

-Legend says, that there lies hidden portal to another plane of existence, somewhere deep within Phantasmal Forest
+> Legend says, that there lies hidden portal to another plane of existence, somewhere deep within Phantasmal Forest

 ## 4.11.
 The simmering swamp